 A partially composed, partially devised performance-informed composition at the Royal Musical Association Music Philosophy Study Group workshop on philosophy of human+computer music.
 University of Sheffield, UK, 4 July 2014.

-12-channel version outdoors in Berlin for c60collaboratorium.de.
-A special performance of Rise on the Urban Solar Audio Plant, a solar powered, WLAN-controlled, multichannel sound installation for public space.
-Fete de la Musique, Stadtterasse, Aufbauhaus, Berlin, 20 June 2014.
+12-channel version of Rise for outdoors in Berlin for c60collaboratorium.de. on the Urban Solar Audio Plant, a solar powered, WLAN-controlled, multichannel sound installation for public space.
+Fête de la Musique, Stadtterasse, Aufbauhaus, Berlin, 20 June 2014.

 Joint paper/performance with Michael Quinn at Composition in the 21st Century Conference, TCD, on the theme 'Composition as Performance'.
 Trinity College, Dublin, 7 March 2014.